abhiwand/atk/api-doc/src/main/resources/python/frame/entropy.rst

 Parameters
 ----------
 data_column : str
-    The column whose entropy is to be calculated weights_column : str (optional)
+    The column whose entropy is to be calculated. weights_column : str (optional)
     The column that provides weights (frequencies) for the entropy calculation.